USS Forrestal: 1988–1993

 Forrestal transiting the Suez Canal, August 1988.
 The crew forms 108 to represent the 108 consecutive days at sea.

 Forrestal departed on her 20th major deployment on 25 April 1988.
 She steamed directly to the North Arabian Sea via the Suez Canal in support of America's Earnest Will operations in the region.
 She spent 108 consecutive days at sea before her first liberty port.
 During the five and one-half month deployment, Forrestal operated in three ocean areas and spent only 15 days in port.
 She returned on 7 October 1988, and received the Meritorious Unit Commendation for her superior operational performance during the deployment.

 After a brief stand down period followed by local operations, Forrestal participated in New York City's Fleet Week in May 1989, and then commenced preparations for her next deployment.
 Also in 1989, she won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.

-Forrestal passes under the Verrazano-Narrows Bridge for Fleet Week 1989.
+Forrestal passes under the Verrazzano–Narrows Bridge for Fleet Week 1989.

 Forrestals departure for her 21st major deployment was delayed when a fire caused major damage to a primary command and control trunk space.
 Through the efforts of the ship's crew and civilian contractors, Forrestal was able to depart for her deployment on 6 November 1989, completing the necessary repairs well ahead of projections.
 The 9 October 1989 fire caused around $2.5 million in damage and injured 11 sailors.